 - U.S. Department of Veterans Affairs' (VA) documentation confirming its determination that you are unemployable due to a service-connected disability

 - Social Security Administration's (SSA) notice of award for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits confirming your next scheduled disability review is five to seven years after your most recent SSA disability determination date

 What if your college or university permanently shuts its doors?
 The upside is that enrolled or recently enrolled students may use the closure to cancel their federal student loans.
-A September 2015 report by Moody’s Investors Service projects that college and university closures will triple in the next few years.
-If your school is unfortunate enough to fall on the closure list, you may be able to cancel 100 percent of your loan obligation.
+If your school is unfortunate enough to fall on a slowly growing closure list, you may be able to cancel 100 percent of your loan obligation.